Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 For field lines alone, glTF gives up useful SunJSON semantics—notably portable JHV line thickness—and introduces additional coordinate-frame metadata.
 Its value is that the same scene can represent field lines together with meshes or other general scene geometry.
-The GLB field-line fixture later in this document deliberately exercises that general Model Layer route; it is not a recommendation to replace Qorona's SunJSON export.
+The GLB fixture later in this document combines field lines, a meshed current sheet, and point markers at the inner and outer boundary endpoints of open field lines to exercise the general glTF scene interface; it is not a recommendation to replace Qorona's SunJSON export for field-line-only products.

 Qorona's FITS exports are likewise distinct from the volume profile below.
 They are floating-point 2D helioprojective rasters with `HPLN-TAN`/`HPLT-TAN` WCS: the squashing-factor export contains the line-of-sight-averaged `log10(Qperp)`,